Stannieman/HomeCloud/Host/Host OS setup.md

 Write the image to the MicroSD card using [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/).

 ## Installing the OS
-Connect a display is not needed.\
+Connecting a display is not needed.\
 We can SSH into it using the root account and then run the setup script manualy.

 Login as *root* with password *1234*.